-Bug: The PrintingTools service produces garbled or pixelated legend patches in PDF output
+Bug: The PrintingTools service produces garbled or pixellated legend patches in PDF output

-Example of a service layer legend patch appearing distorted when exported to PDF format:
+An example of a service layer legend patch appearing distorted when exported to PDF format is shown below:

 If a legend patch with a picture fill or marker symbol type falls outside the default page size of the Windows default printer, Windows GDI drawing calls used by Print Service may not properly draw the object or image on output.
 The default printer page size on a typical machine is Letter or A4 size.
 The rendering failure on large layout page sizes typically occurs in the page area that is below or to the right of the smaller printer paper size.
 Thus, it is more common to see this problem when the legend is placed on the bottom or right areas of the page.

 Map services render even simple symbols, such as a circle, and their legend patches as images.
 These render without problems inside the data frame, as they are blended with service layer content drawing as raster.
 But they have rendering problems when drawn as discrete images on the layout page.

 Set ArcGIS Server Account's Windows default printer's default page size to a size as large as or larger than the page layout that is being exported.
 For example, if the map document is a tabloid size (11 x 17), set the default printer's default page size to 11 x 17 or larger.
 If setting the printer to the exact size of the layout page, check that the orientation (portrait or landscape) also matches the layout to be exported.
 The easiest solution is typically to install a plotter driver, as these have the largest page sizes available by default.
 Microsoft Windows ships with many plotter drivers available through the Add Printer wizard.
 No download is necessary.